-- lessons learned - Reading and discussion of the introductory sections of the lesson up to and including learning outcomes and indicators - 10 reflection on PD session 10 - 1.2 Allow three minutes for any three volunteers to share with the group what they have written down. - 1.3 Allow five minutes for three critical friends to report their observations on the delivery of lesson 10 of the various course areas for brief discussion by the house - 1.4 Ask tutors to sit in their various subject areas for the rest of the discussion: Geography, History, Social studies and RME - 1.5 Ask tutors to refer to their respective course manuals to read the introduction portions including the lesson description to the learning outcomes and indicators
+- 1.2 In three minutes, let us have any three volunteers to share with the group what they have written down. - 1.3 In five minutes, let us have three critical friends' report on their observations on the delivery of lesson 10 of the various course areas for brief discussion by the house - 1.4 Sit in your various subject areas for the rest of the discussion: Geography, History, Social studies and RME. - 1.5 Refer to your respective course manuals to read the introduction portions including the lesson description to the learning outcomes and indicators